-- Remove - Applies only to artefacts that can be applied to other artefacts (e.g. palettes, sample sets and wells).
+- Remove - only for artefacts that can be applied to other artefacts (e.g. palettes, sample sets and wells).
 Removes the copy of the artefact selected, but leaves other copies and the actual artefact untouched.
 If the artefact is the last one left you will only have a delete option.

-- Rename - Allow a change/edit to the name of any artefact in the tree
+- Rename - allow a change/edit to the name of any artefact in the tree

 You can expand and collapse the artefact tree using the arrows to the right of the folders / artefacts, or can expand / collapse all using the icons at the bottom of the artefact manager.